May 11, 2020

 Bad days look an awful lot like not getting up from the couch except to walk to the freezer to open up a second container of ice cream.

 In terms of beauty, my routine has also changed considerably.
 The situation has been drastic.
-I go from being in my pajamas all day, some iteration of crazy looking hair and zero makeup to 70's rockstar, bold vampy lipstick, sequins, heels, blazers and wigs (ok, I don’t actually own a wig but, you know what I mean) plus everything in between.
+I go from being in my pyjamas all day, some iteration of crazy looking hair and zero makeup to 70's rockstar, bold vampy lipstick, sequins, heels, blazers and wigs (ok, I don’t actually own a wig but, you know what I mean) plus everything in between.

 I find that the act of getting dressed and putting makeup on really helps increase my creativity and retain my sanity.